-Of course, the most important function of a helmet is protecting your head.
+Of course, the most important function of any commuting (or other) helmet is protecting your head.
 Fortunately, all helmets sold in the U.S. are required to meet standards set by the Consumer Product Safety Commission, so it’s perfectly fine to choose a helmet based on looks as long as it fits correctly.
-The front of the helmet should cover most of your forehead and not tilt back when you move your head, and the chin strap should be tightly fastened.
-To find the best helmets for keeping you safe on the go, we consulted with bike-store owners, cycling style bloggers, and bike commuters.
-Their picks — including an animal-print stunner and a helmet that folds down small enough to fit in you palm — are below.
+The front of the helmet should cover most of your forehead and not tilt back when you move your head, and the chin strap should fasten tightly.
+To find the best helmets for keeping you safe on the go, we consulted bike-store owners, cycling style bloggers, and bike commuters.

-Christina Torres, founder of City Girl Rides, said she’s been “obsessing over Thousand bike helmets for their retro look, functionality, and also sustainability practices.”
-Sitting pretty at the intersection of form and function, it’s not surprising that nearly all of the experts we spoke with mentioned the brand.
-“While the design is clean and simple, the helmets have innovative features that include vegan-friendly straps, a creative pop lock to help leave your helmet with your bike, and a simple-to-use, pinch-free magnetic clasp,” said Lauren Jones, manager of marketing and product development at Brilliant Bicycle Co.
+Christina Torres, founder of City Girl Rides, says she has been “obsessing over Thousand bike helmets for their retro look, functionality, and sustainability practices.”
+Sitting pretty at the intersection of form and function, the brand unsurprisingly was mentioned by several of the experts we spoke to.
+“While the design is clean and simple, the helmets have innovative features that include vegan-friendly straps, a creative pop lock to help leave your helmet with your bike, and a simple-to-use, pinch-free magnetic clasp,” says Lauren Jones, manager of marketing and product development at Brilliant Bicycle Co.

-Compared to some of the other helmets on this list, Zagata admits that the Hyban is “a bit shorter on style,” but he said that “what it lacks [in that department], it makes up for in durability and utility in spades — plenty of vents, integrated LED rear light, and it’s super light.”
-The removable visor allows you to modify the helmet based on weather conditions, and the taillight improves visibility.
+Compared with some of the other helmets on this list, the Hyban is “a bit shorter on style,” Zagata admits, but he says that “what it lacks [in that department], it makes up for in durability and utility in spades — plenty of vents, integrated LED rear light, and it’s superlight.”
+The removable visor lets you modify the helmet based on weather conditions, and the taillight improves visibility.

 Best folding helmets

-Just as folding bikes are commuter favorites since they can be brought on a train or stashed under your desk, folding and collapsible helmets are a sleek solution to carrying around a bulky helmet.
-Reynolds said the Closca Fuga helmet “is easy to fold in and out, provides good protection, and actually looks pretty good for a helmet.”
+Just as folding bikes are commuter favorites because they can be brought on a train or stashed under your desk, folding or collapsible helmets are sleek alternatives to carrying around a bulky one.
+Pete Reynolds, founder of the cycling style website Discerning Cyclist, says the Closca Fuga “is easy to fold in and out, provides good protection, and actually looks pretty good for a helmet.”
 Torres likes that the Closca is “smaller than most folding helmets, making it convenient to store in a bag.”
-When collapsed, they’re less than three inches high, and “they collapse down to half their size in seconds,” according to Nicklin who also said they’re “much more attractive than most folding helmets on the market.”
+When collapsed, it’s less than three inches high, and “it collapses down to half its size in seconds,” according to Nicklin, who also says it’s “much more attractive than most folding helmets on the market.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.